gongzili456/wechat-login/README.md

 }, CallBack);
 ```

+The `appID` and `appSecret` is required, and `domain` is optional as your callback domain that config wechat.

 The `CallBack` function use to accept wechat user info and token has two way.

 ##Use function parameters